You had a procedure to remove your hemorrhoid. Hemorrhoids are swollen veins in the anus or lower part of the rectum.

 - You should have a complete recovery in a few weeks.

-- Your health care provider may show you how to do a sitz bath.
+- Your doctor may recommend that you do a sitz bath.
 Soaking in a warm bath can also help relieve pain.
-Sit in 3 to 4 inches of warm water a few times a day.
+Sit in 3 to 4 inches (7.5 to 10 centimeters) of warm water a few times a day.

 When to Call the Doctor